6 Outer Banks Outdoor Things To Do With Kids

 This national wildlife refuge at the north end of the Cape Hatteras Sea Shore is home to dozens of birds in countless varieties, mostly offshore (binoculars are good idea).
 We really enjoyed it, though we wish we’d had a guide to help us identify the several kinds of feathered swimmers we saw.

-It’s a good idea to visit the small visitors center, which has a very helpful and friendly staff, well-aimed telescopes and some kids activities.
+It’s a good idea to visit the small visitors center, which has a very helpful and friendly staff, well-aimed telescopes and some kids activities that preschoolers and younger kids will particularly appreciate.

 The walking trail is all sun, If you come around midday bring a picnic and consider a swim on the cozy beach across the road.